xiaoqian-zhu/stat159-fall2016-project1/README.md

 ##Description

 This project is a report describing the tools used create it, including Bash, Markdown, GNU Make, Git, GitHub, Pandoc and MacVim.
 Inside the paper folder, we have the final paper, `paper.md` and `paper.html`, and sections folder, which contains the markdown files for each main section of this report.
-The final paper is generated via Makefile, which is in the root directory.
-The generating process can be repeated by using `make clean` and `make'.
+The final paper is generated via `Makefile`, which is in the root directory.
+The generating process can be repeated by using `make clean` and `make`.
 We also have images folder for all pngs for logos of tools used in this project.

 ##License